sara-adel16/Contact-System/README.md

 # Contact-System
-Phone Contact System using C++ with functionalities to add new contacts, update existing ones, searching contacts by name (using binary search algorithm) and other options, and delete.
+A simple phone contact system that allows users to add new contacts, update existing ones, delete contacts, and search all contacts by many options in an optimized way

 You can see the project's source code in main.cpp